The Return of the Dead Army

-The Return of the Dead Army (Kthimi i ushtrisë së vdekur) is a 1989 Albanian black comedy, directed by Dhimitër Anagnosti and based on the acclaimed novel The General of the Dead Army by Albanian author Ismail Kadare.
+The Return of the Dead Army (Kthimi i ushtrisë së vdekur) is a 1989 Albanian film, written and directed by Dhimitër Anagnosti and based on the acclaimed novel The General of the Dead Army by Albanian author Ismail Kadare.

 Plot

-At the end of World War II in Europe, an Italian general and a priest companion go to Albania to search for the remains of a colonel who died during the war.
+At the end of World War II in Europe, an Italian general and a priest companion go to Albania to search for the remains of a colonel who died during the war in mysterious circumstances.